jennevieluna/techexam/README.md

 One of the changes I made is to add foreign keys on the tables since the orignal script doesn't have any defined.
 Foreign keys help related data across tables consistent.
 I also made sure the data types are the same for the columns on child and its referenced/parent tables.
 This is to avoid data conversions when joining the columns which may lead to poor query performance.

-Please see below Explain and Query Runtime on fetching Top 100 employees with highest salary (multiple joins).
+Please see uploaded Explain and Query Runtime on fetching Top 100 employees with highest salary (multiple joins) on git repo.
 Results based on 10000 employee records.

+Query:

 SELECT e.employee_id,
 e.first_name,